Close-up of a front tooth implant being placed

 Why Front Teeth Are Different (and More Demanding)

-Replacing a front tooth isn’t just about filling a gap—it’s about restoring the focal point of your smile.
+Replacing a front tooth isn’t just about filling a gap.
+It’s about restoring the focal point of your smile.
 Because front teeth are highly visible, they require extra precision in both planning and execution.

 Why Aesthetics Matter More